 - Switch to faucet handles that are easy for seniors to turn

-- Use anti-slip solution to make tiles less slippery
+- Use an anti-slip solution to make tiles less slippery

 - Install medical alert buttons in the bathroom